apache/spark/BREEZE.rst

   Usage: breeze [FLAGS] [COMMAND] -- <EXTRA_ARGS>

-  By default the script enters IT environment and drops you to bash shell, but you can choose one of the commands to run specific actions instead.
+  By default the script enters the  CI container and drops you to bash shell, but you can choose one of the commands to run specific actions instead.

   Add --help after each command to see details:

   Commands without arguments: